-Pores fill with oil, dirt and dead skin.
+Pores fill with oil, dirt, and dead skin.
 If a pore’s contents become greater than the size of the pore, it will stretch.
-An enlarged pore may become a whitehead (closed comedone) or blackhead (open comedone).
-Most often seen in very oily or acneic skin, these pores are typically found along the nose, chin, forehead or back.
+An enlarged pore may become a whitehead (closed comedones) or blackhead (open comedones).
+Most often seen in very oily or acneic skin, these pores are typically found around the nose, chin, forehead, or back.

 A quick way to minimize the look of pores?
 Splash your face with cool or cold water in final face rinse which will cause the small surrounding muscles to tighten, making pores seem less visible.

 Wash.
 Keeping skin clear of excess oil minimizes the risk of pores becoming clogged with sebum, dead skin, and dirt.
 Look for cleansers containing natural exfoliants.